 1. From the commencement of the North Buck Draw Unit "Modified Plan of

-free until such time as the entire 18.1 BCF (adjusted for heating
+valorem tax free until such time as the entire 18.1 BCF (adjusted for heating

 2. The Department requires that Kerr-McGee, as Operator of North Buck Draw Unit, provide the mineral tax division with a report detailing the amount of "outside substance gas" purchased, from whom it was purchased, the amount that has been produced to date, when "blow down" will occur, and any forecast of approximately when the 18.1 BCF of gas will ultimately be recovered.
 We also require the operator of the North Buck Draw Unit to provide the mineral tax division with an annual report, no later than December 31st of each year, setting forth the cumulative total of "outside substance gas".

 [Petitioners' Exhibit 108, DOR Exhibit 502 and Transcript p.141-142,

 20. Taxpayer agreed to pay taxes on the natural gas liquids resulting from

 processing the gas.
 [DOR Exhibit 502 and Transcript 142].

 21. The royalty interest owners agreed to the accounting method used by the